 There are two key advantages to following this approach.
 First, it allows you to keep your courses shorter and more effective.
 Second, it helps you as an author to focus only on sharing content that is relevant to the course or resource.

-3. Use various course templates to beat the forgetting curve
+3. Use variety in your courses to beat the forgetting curve

 In 1885, psychologist and memory researcher Hermann Ebbinghaus discovered that human beings forget 90% of what they learn within just hours of learning it.
 This is because of the way our brain is wired.

 Repetition is the key to retaining knowledge.
 Therefore, the most effective courses are not lengthy, one-time sessions, but series of small, repetitive units offered over time.
-Course templates help you achieve the most effective educational structure.
+This means providing learners with opportunities to repeat the learning in different forms.
+Varying your course templates can help you achieve the most effective educational structure.

 4 E-learning design: bite size is the right size